-Our credit counseling and debt management plan services aren’t intended to improve one’s credit score, but the free financial literacy education we offer can teach you to the right ways to improve your own credit score.
+Our credit coaching and debt management plan services aren’t intended to improve one’s credit score, but the free financial literacy education we offer can teach you to the right ways to improve your own credit score.

-The Federal Reserve offers 5 Tips: Improving your credit score, which include
+The Federal Reserve offers 5 Tips: Improving your credit score, which include:

 - Requesting your credit report and ensuring its accuracy